JaiminDave47/C-Practice/README.md

 # C-Practice <br>
-I use this repo to practice C Questions
+I use this repository to practice C Questions